fsumike/pitbox30/CAPAWESOME_ICON_WORKFLOW.md

 ## Overview

-Your PitBox branding icons are **automatically configured** and deployed using Capawesome Cloud.
+Your PitBox branding **automatically configured** and deployed using Capawesome Cloud.
 No Mac, Xcode, or Android Studio required!

 ## ✅ How It Works